About ISI Florence

-The International Institute Studies Institute (ISI Florence) was established in 2001 as an independent private non-profit organization serving as a American center for higher education in Florence, Italy.
+The International Institute Studies Institute (ISI Florence) was established in 2001 as an independent private educational organization serving as an American center for higher education in Florence, Italy.

 The Institute welcomes new institutional partners whose students will make a positive contribution to the ISI Florence student body by exhibiting the maturity, enthusiasm, and commitment to gain the most from the study abroad experience.

 The Academic Programs